rokblagus/gamlssReport/README.md

 The package contains functions which can provide sharable output for the models fitted using the gamlss R package.
 The objects prepared by the functions do not contain any sensitive information protected by the law. (e.g. EGPR).

+Note: several smooth terms are allowed for each parameter.
+However, all had to be obtained using gamlss function pb(); the knots in B-spline basis had to be set uniformly.

 The list of main functions:

 gamlssReport::extracts the paramaters of the fitted GAMLSS object needed to make predictions (uses: extract_terms)